aherbert/gdsc-smlm/docs/model_plugins.rst

        Note that a second dialog will be presented for the selected solver to be configured.
 The values are initially set to the defaults which should work in most cases.
 See the ``Peak Fit`` plugin for details of how to configure the solver (section :numref:`{number}<fitting_plugins:Peak Fit>`).

-   * - Min width factory
+   * - Min width factor
      - The minimum width, relative to the starting width, to accept the fit.

-   * - Width factor
+   * - Max width factor
      - The maximum width, relative to the starting width, to accept the fit.

    * - Offset fit